Parth099/Azure-Certs/AZ-305/02 Identity.md

 > What actions you are able to commit

-There are differnt types of authorization in terms of the cloud:
+There are different types of authorization in terms of the cloud:

 1. What you as the **user** are allowed to do
-2. What the resource is allwoed to do
+2. What the resource is allowed to do

 The two based Authoization granting methods are:
 1. Role based